AlayaCare/alayamarket-external-docs/docs/user_guide/README.md

 ```

 ## Documentation

+### HTTP APIs
 The Marketplace exposes HTTP APIs to manage authentication, organization settings,
 and offers and referrals:
 * [Authentication OpenAPI specs](../auth/openapi.auth)
 * [Organization Settings OpenAPI specs](../organizations/openapi.organizations)
 * [Offers & Referrals OpenAPI specs](../offers/openapi.offers)

+### Async APIs
 It also supports event driven communication using Async APIs to notify you
 of relevant changes, such as when an offer is matched or accepted.
 * [Offers & Referrals AsyncAPI specs](../offers/asyncapi.external.offers)

+#### Subscribing to Async APIs
 Reach out to us to let us know what endpoints you'd like to subscribe
 to each topic.

+#### Confirming your subscriptions
+Notifications are delivered using AWS SNS.
+You will need to confirm your subscriptions before they become active.
+For email subscriptions, you will receive an email containing a link
+that must be clicked to confirm your subscription.
+For http subscriptions, you will receive a confirmation event
+containing a `SubscribeURL` that you will need to perform a GET request on
+(for more information, see [here](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToHttp.prepare.html).